maximgeller/projects/web-app-flask/tutorial.md

 	app.run(debug=True)
 ```

 This is the bare bones structure of the web app.
-We set the default landing page directabove a function called `home` that just returns a string.
-At the bottom, you'll see that a conditional that will let the application run only if the script itself, `main.py` is being called.
+We set the default landing page directly above a function called `home` that just returns a string.
+At the bottom, you'll see that a conditional that will let the application run only if the script itself, `main.py`, is being called.
 This is not the same as `__main__` though.
 If `main.py` were called something else, the script would still run as long as it was properly run from the terminal.
 If we tried to import this into another file and call that file's name, our app would not run.
 Run the script by typing this in your command line:
 ```bash
 python main.py
 ```
 Your terminal will prompt you to navigate to your localhost at the port 5000 where a local server has been created in order to view your app.
-[Check it out](http://127.0.0.1:5000/)!
+[Check it out!](http://127.0.0.1:5000/)

 ## Making Our Own Pages
 Now let's create a second page that we will use to put our calendar in.
 Set the route to anything you want and create a function of the same name and have it return whatever you want for now.
 Follow the structure that we used for the home page.